-WJI - Craig Johnson, an attorney with the Milwaukee law firm of Sweet and Associates, has been practicing criminal law for 20 years.
+Craig Johnson, an attorney with the Milwaukee law firm of Sweet and Associates, has been practicing criminal law for 20 years.
 He also handles employment and labor law.
-Johnson is a frequent presenter at continuing legal education seminars.
+Craig is a frequent presenter at continuing legal education seminars.

-WJI - Edgar Lin is an attorney at the Public Defenders Office--Milwaukee Trial Division.
+Edgar Lin is an attorney and state policy advocate at Protect Democracy.
+He previously worked at Ahmad & Associates and the Buting, Williams, & Stilling law firms, practicing civil rights and criminal law.
+Prior to that he was a public defender in the Wisconsin State Public Defender's Office, Milwaukee Trial Division.
 In 2014, he was named an Up and Coming Lawyer by the Wisconsin Law Journal.
-In 2016, he ran (and came in second in a four-way race) for the Wisconsin Assembly.
-Prior to attending the University of Wisconsin Law School, he worked in the financial sector in Hong Kong and Tokyo.
+Before attending the University of Wisconsin Law School, he worked in the financial sector in Hong Kong and Tokyo.

 Raphael Ramos is the director of Legal Action of Wisconsin’s Eviction Defense Project.
 Raphael graduated from Marquette University Law School in 2008 and worked as an environmental attorney with Quarles & Brady for six years and GE Healthcare for two years before joining Legal Action in 2016.
 Throughout his career, Raphael has emphasized the pro bono component of his practice through clinic work and extended representation in volunteer prisoner rights and landlord-tenant cases.

 Emma Shakeshaft is a staff attorney with the American Civil Liberties Union – Wisconsin.
 Her focus areas are racial justice, criminal justice, the criminalization of poverty, and policing.
 Emma is a graduate of the University of Wisconsin Law School.
 She also holds a doctorate and a master's degree in sociology from UW-Madison.